lkodinsson/MARS/Basic/PHB.md

 #### Prone

 Prone characters are either kneeling or laying down on the ground.
 Ranged attacks against prone characters are made with disadvantage, but melee attacks are made with advantage.
+You must spend a swift action to stand up from being prone.

 #### Sickness